oztexan/jamanager/README.md

 # JaManager

 A modern, real-time jam session management application built with FastAPI and vanilla JavaScript.
+JaManager allows musicians to create jam sessions, manage song queues, vote on songs, and register to perform - all with real-time updates via WebSockets.

 ## 🚀 Quick Start